bracesoftware/DETUtils-Old/docs/d_timers.md

 # d_timers.inc
 Pawn Timers - A library which provides automatic and manual repeatable timers or **tasks** in this case.
+In other words, a replacement for `SetTimer(Ex)`.

 [Go back to the home page...](../README.md)